zkhatami88/JOSSSubmission/paper.md

     as dictated by the current state of the system.
 - **Local Control Objects**
 - **C++2z Concurrency/Parallelism API**
+    HPX implements a part of the C++ Extensions for Parallism [@standard2015programming].
+Here, HPX provides the so-called execution policies and a subset of the parallel algorihtms, see the first code example in the next section.

 HPX is utilized in a diverse set of applications:
 Octo-Tiger [@@daiss2019piz; @heller2019harnessing; @pfander2018accelerating],